Creating an aiR for Review project

 - Additional Context—list any additional information that does not fit the other fields.
 This section is typically left blank.

-Filling out the Relevance tab
+Relevance tab

 If you chose either Relevance or Relevance and Key Documents as the Analysis Type, you will see the Relevance tab.
 This defines the fields and criteria used for determining if a document is relevant to the case.